arcus/DART_Community_of_Practice/data_challenges/open_data.md

 * If there is missing data, and if so, how much?
 * Who maintains this dataset?
 How frequently is it updated?

+**Sharing some metadata, along with the link to the dataset, will help others know whether your dataset is interesting to them so they can investigate it further.
+If someone shares helpful metadata, let them know that it was helpful to you!**

 #### Explore the Data